 - What is your project not addressing and why?

 - What are some of the weaknesses of your approach to the topic?

 - What specifically will this project contribute to the field?
 How will it address the questions or gaps in scholarship that you identified in your literature review?
 Why is it important to do?

 8. Work plan/timeline.

-As a professional academic writer you can Contact us for Writing a Master Proposal for your academic program from Master to Phd at reasonable cost.
+As a professional academic writer, you can Contact us for Writing a Master’s Proposal for your academic program from Master’s to PhD at a reasonable cost.